AmitPatel-analyst/Customer-churn-analysis-report/README.md

 ## Data Preparation:
 ###  1. Column Profiling
-  - Given meaningful name to all columns
+  - Given meaningful names to all columns
-  - Removed columns which are not need in my analysis
+  - Removed columns that are not needed in my analysis
   - Replaced value from 1 to Holding & from 0 to Unholding to Credit card status column
   - Replaced value from 1 to Active & from 0 to Inactive to Activity status column
   - Replaced value from 1 to churned & from 0 to Not churned to Churn status column
-  - Created meaningful groups (Agegroup,Creditscoregroup,Tenuregroup)
+  - Created meaningful groups (Agegroup, Creditscoregroup,Tenuregroup)
   - Created queries to organise data for analysis and reporting ( Create a Index column to sort order of Groups )

 ## Data Model: